mclbdn/sreality_scraper/README.md

 Python script scraping Sreality's Prague flat data [no_of_rooms, area_in_m2, locality, price_in_kc] into a single CSV file.

-There's also a posibility to generate a bar chart showing average flat price in Prague based on Sreality's first X pages and depending on its locality.
+There's also a posibility to generate a bar chart showing average flat price in Prague based on Sreality's first x pages and on its locality.

+This program uses Selenium.

 ## Usage